jhdavis8/hackpack/README.md

 # hackpack
 Smart backpack security powered by Arduino, Android, and Bluetooth.
 Built for HackPrinceton Fall 2017, includes Arduino source and Android app project files.
+In current form only compatible with the third-party nRF Connect app.